 - Must be at least 1000x1000 pixels with a maximum 2MB file size

-If you are uploading an image: Click "browse" in order to select an image saved to your computer.
+If you are uploading an image: Click "add image" to select an image saved to your computer.

-If you are trying to replace an existing image, Click the red "X" on your product, then click “add photo”.
+If you are trying to replace an existing image, Click the red "X" on your product, then click “add image”.

-Cost and MSRP/RRP are used to calculate Gross Margin, i.e. the return on a product for retail buyers.
+Cost and MSRP/RRP: Cost and MSRP are used to calculate Gross Margin, i.e. the return on a product for retail buyers.

-Suggested Cost is loosely defined by our platform as the per-unit cost of your product for retailers to purchase.
+Suggested Cost: This is loosely defined by our platform as the per-unit cost of your product for retailers to purchase.

 Note: RangeMe is a platform for product discovery, product details will always remain negotiable.
 Wholesale or shipping negotiations can be discussed with potentially interested buyers once they have connected with you, they should not be factored into your product's suggested cost.